gvolpe/shopping-cart-haskell/README.md

 ## Comparison with the Scala application

-The [original version](https://github.com/gvolpe/pfps-shopping-cart) of the Shopping Cart has been written in Scala.

-The Haskell design is very similar.
+The [original version](https://github.com/gvolpe/pfps-shopping-cart) of the Shopping Cart has been written in [Scala](https://www.scala-lang.org/).
+The Haskell application's design is quite similar.

 - Algebras, here called services, are represented using polymorphic records of functions.
-- Newtypes / Refined: this is the best combination for strongly-typed data.
+- Newtypes / Refined is used for strongly-typed data.
 - Retry is used for retrying computations compositionally.
 - Servant is used as the default HTTP server.
 - Wreq is used as the default HTTP client.